READ INDIGENOUS

 Yahgulanaas's publications include national bestsellers Flight of the Hummingbird (Greystone Books) and RED, a Haida Manga(Douglas & McIntyre).

-Eldon Yellowhorn is an archaeologist and professor of Indigenous Studies at Simon Fraser University.
+An archaeologist and professor of Indigenous Studies at Simon Fraser University.
 His research responds to the Calls to Action issued by the Truth and Reconciliation Commission to search for children who died at residential schools.
 He lives in Vancouver, British Columbia.
-See their books from Annick Press.
+See his books from Annick Press.